External Ids for PLN Gene

 GeneCards Summary for PLN Gene

 PLN (Phospholamban) is a Protein Coding gene.
-Diseases associated with PLN include congestive heart failure and cardiomyopathy, dilated, 1p.
+Diseases associated with PLN include cardiomyopathy, dilated, 1p and cardiomyopathy, familial hypertrophic, 18.
 Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include identical protein binding and ATPase binding.

 UniProtKB/Swiss-Prot for PLN Gene